 Value for Money

-In light of the wide range and significance of activities that form the government’s response to COVID‑19, we intend to carry out a substantial programme of work to meet Parliament’s accountability requirements.
+In light of the wide range and significance of activities that form the government’s response to COVID‑19, we are carrying out a substantial programme of work to meet Parliament’s accountability requirements.

-We are beginning with some factual reporting and then using this work to identify a risk-based series of evaluative studies for the future.
-These will be targeted on areas where we think there have been particular challenges and where we feel there is most to learn.
+We have published two reports and one guide to date and have a further series of studies in progress.
+These are targeted on areas where we think there have been particular challenges and where we feel there is most to learn.

 We have carefully considered the timing and nature of our work on COVID‑19 to minimise the impact on the government at this exceptionally busy time.
 We will continue to do so in future.